semgrep/semgrep-docs/docs/kb/semgrep-appsec-platform/missing-pr-comments.md

 * All GitHub plans
 * All GitLab plans
 * All Bitbucket plans
-* Azure DevOps Clous repositories
+* Azure DevOps Cloud repositories

 PR or MR comments are not supported for: